Su24-CS5004-Online-Lionelle/.github/profile/README.md

 # Summer 2024 - CS 5004 - Online - Lionelle - Syllabus

+The course provides an intensive tour of class-based program design and the design of abstractions that support the design of reusable software and libraries.
+It reviews typical object-oriented concepts such as information hiding, encapsulation and various forms of polymorphism.
+It contrasts the use of inheritance and composition as dual techniques for software reuse.
+It provides a deeper understanding of object-oriented design using the use of graphical design notations such as UML and object-oriented design patterns.
+It also examines the relationship between algorithms and data structures, as well as basic techniques for analyzing algorithm complexity.
+Finally, it emphasizes on testing, specifically unit testing of components.

 ## Prerequisites

-The course is suitable for students in good standing in the ALIGN MS in CS program that have successfully completed CS 5001 and ideally CS 5002.
+The course is suitable for students in good standing in the ALIGN MS in CS program that have successfully completed CS 5001 with a B or higher.

 ## Course Objectives
+By the end of this course, you should be able to:

+1. Design an object-oriented solution to small and moderately sized problems.
+2. Implement a given object-oriented design in the Java programming language.
+3. Generate appropriate documentation for developed solutions.
+4. Design unit tests for a given component and implement them.
+5. Create, refine, and express a design in graphical notation such as UML diagrams.
+6. Explore existing documentation to describe and use existing libraries and frameworks.

 ## Student Participation
 This course has a combination of videos, assignments, and team meetings.
 Teams will be assigned week 2, and students will be expected to meet with their team for once a week based on a time they arrange as a team.
 Students will be expected to participate in the team meetings, and will be expected to contribute to the team's work.